elusivecodes/FyreTypeParser/README.md

 Set the locale format.

-- `$format` is a string representing the locale format.
+- `$format` is a string representing the locale format, or a *Closure* that returns the locale format.

 ```php
 $parser->setLocaleFormat($format);